stanford-crfm/helm/docs/command_line_tutorial.md

 Open a browser and go to http://localhost:8000/ to view the visualization.
 You should see a similar view as [live website for the paper](https://crfm.stanford.edu/helm/v1.0/), but for the data from your benchmark runs.
 The website has three main sections:

 - **Models** contains a list of available models.
+- **Scenarios** contains a list of available scenarios.
-- **Groups** contains results from the runs, organized into groups and categories of groups.
+- **Results** contains results from the runs, organized into groups and categories of groups.
-- **Runs** contains a searchable list of runs.
+- **Raw Runs** contains a searchable list of runs.

 ## Other Tips